 What if I told you that these bad habits and mistakes end up costing you more in the long run?

-I did some research, had a chat with customers, and crunched the numbers to come up with the top 8 car money saving tips to save $3,025 per car per year.
+So how can you save money on your car?
+I did some research, had a chat with customers, and crunched the numbers to come up with the top 8 tips to save $3,025 on your car per year.

 Those with lead feet pay more for fuel, tyres, brakes and car servicing.
 Every time you accelerate, your car burns fuel.
 The more you accelerate, the more fuel you burn and the heavier you need to brake.
 Reduce maintenance costs conservatively by at least 20% by accelerating slowly and braking less.
 For the average car owner, that’s $350 in fuel per year.
-You’ll also get roughly an extra year from your tyres ($200), six months from your brakes ($115) and you won’t have to bring your car in early for a service ($100).
+You’ll also get roughly an extra year from your tyres (saving $200), six months from your brakes (saving $115) and you won’t have to bring your car in early for a service (saving $100).

 If your car is a few years older than on your last insurance quote, you may be surprised what others are willing to offer.

 Vary Your Excess

 If you’re a safe driver and not prone to many incidents, reducing excess costs will reduce your annual premium.

 Purchase Insurance Online